FlyJingFish/AndroidAOP/docs/AndroidAopReplaceClass.md

     @AndroidAopReplaceNew
     @JvmStatic
     fun newTestMatch1(testBean: TestMatch3) {
         //Replace the class name after new, the parameter type is the replaced type, the return type of this method is empty, and this method will not be called back
     }

     @AndroidAopReplaceNew
     @JvmStatic
     fun newTestMatch2(testBean: TestMatch3): TestMatch {
-//Replace the class name after new, the parameter type is the replaced type, and the return type of this method is not empty, then this method will be called back, and the returned object will replace the new object
-        return new TestMatch ()
+        //Replace the class name after new, the parameter type is the replaced type, and the return type of this method is not empty, then this method will be called back, and the returned object will replace the new object return new TestMatch ()
     }

     @AndroidAopReplaceMethod("<init>(int)")
     @JvmStatic
     fun getTestBean(testBean: TestMatch): TestMatch {
-//Only one parameter can be the replaced class, the return type cannot be empty, and the object returned by the method will replace the newly created object
+        //Only one parameter can be the replaced class, the return type cannot be empty, and the object returned by the method will replace the newly created object return TestMatch(2)
-        return TestMatch(2)
+    }

+    @AndroidAopReplaceMethod("<init>(int)")
+    @JvmStatic
+    fun getTestBean(num: Int) : TestMatch{
+        //The parameters are exactly the same as the original construction method.
+The object is created in this method.
+No object has been created before. return TestMatch(num)
     }

 }